CMU-BORG/Commercial-Resins-for-Biohybrids-SciData/README.md

 # README for the Supplemental Files to:

-“Cytotoxicity and Characterization of 3D-Printable Resins Using a Low-Cost Printer for Muscle-based Biohybrid Devices”
+**Resin Cytotoxic, Mechanical, and Print Fidelity Properties with a Low-Cost Printer for C2C12 Biohybrid Devices]{Resin Cytotoxic, Mechanical, and Print Fidelity Properties with a Low-Cost Printer for C2C12 Biohybrid Devices**

 AS Liao, K Dai, AB Irez, A Sun, MJ Bennington, S Schaffer, B Chopra, JM Seok, R Adams, YJ Zhang, VA Webster-Wood